Hydra-Kernels/HYDRA-Build-Status-log/scroll-through.md

 (https://github.com/Hydra-Kernels/neutron-clang.git -b main --depth=1)

-- **My thoughts : Amit has already used a lot of DragonTc and Proton-Clang, but its time for the latest clangs**
+- **My thoughts : Amit(@amitkv1212) has already used a lot of DragonTc and Proton-Clang, but its time for the latest clangs**

 - azure clang for battery